psolizrodriguez/AppDemo/README.md

 -Search for a record by email or phone number
 -Retrieve all records from the same state or city
 The contact record should represent the following information: name, company, profile image, email, birthdate, phone number (work, personal) and address .
 Also please provide a unit test for at least one of the endpoints you create.

-## Description

-The solution was built with "Spring Tool Suite" and packed with maven.

 ## How to run
 1) Open the project with your preferred IDE (Strongly suggest using IntelliJ IDE).